milansamuel609/Bricks-Destroyer-Game/README.md

 # Bricks-Destroyer-Game
 This is a game that I developed using the Phasor.io API.

+Note:-
+Before doing the below steps simply create a new folder in Visual Studo Code.
+Now do the below first 4 steps then some files will be created like package-lock.json etc.
+Now simply paste the given files of mine.
+Now do the last 2 steps boom there you go.
+Now you can play the game

 Do the following steps by writing specific codes in the terminal in Visual Studio Code to run and play the game:-

 1) Write 'npm init' then press 'Enter' one by one after few installtion is done after that code.